catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ## Sending a query in Apollo Sandbox

+Apollo Studio is a powerful web IDE for exploring a GraphQL schema and building queries against it.

-Sandbox is a special mode of Apollo Studio.
+[Apollo Sandbox](https://studio.apollographql.com/sandbox) is a special mode of Apollo Studio that enables you to use Studio features without an Apollo account.

 ```graphql title="query for tracks"
 query getTracksForHome {